 For me, code pride shows itself in code that is well-tested at a unit test level, well-documented at the module, class, and function level, and has clear and succinct instructions for what it does and how to use it.
 It should have undergone peer review, or at least, if that hasn’t happened yet, the developer who wrote it should have undergone some final quality checks before publishing it.
 It must be in a source repository somewhere, and the commits along the way should be descriptive.

-Honestly, I didn’t intend in this article to write a complete style guide, so we’ll leave it there for now, but of course all of us who’ve been in the business awhile can usually write a much longer list than this with specifics depending on the language, etc.
+Honestly, I didn’t intend in this article to write a complete style guide, so we’ll leave it there for now, but of course, all of us who’ve been in the business awhile can usually write a much longer list than this with specifics depending on the language, etc.

-Code pride is a rock you can stand on no matter what’s going on in your life and the market.
+Code pride is a rock you can stand on no matter what’s happening in your life and the market.
 If you’re new to the field, other people are (perhaps) in charge of whether you program professionally in the “$ka-ching$!” sense.
 But you can be a Software Development Professional as soon as you start iterating on the aspects of Code Pride in your work — your articles, your portfolio projects, wherever you mention or promote your work.

 In fact, you might drop “Junior Developer” from your vocabulary altogether.
 If it’s in your LinkedIn heading, replace it with “Software Development Professional.”
 If anyone objects, smile and say, “I believe professionalism has more to do with code pride and high standards than a specific sum of money.”
 Don’t try that on a recruiter, because they won’t get it.
 But if you’re talking to a developer or hiring manager, you’re halfway through the door already.